tylercampbell/tyler.camp/README.md

-using github pages for hosting cuz lazy. that means i need to remember to run 'build'
+typeface is Marvin Rounded. using github pages for hosting cuz too lazy for netlify so remember to run 'build' before commits

-typeface is Marvin Rounded